oceanprotocol-archive/mantaray/README.md

 ## Features

-Manage assets for data science
+Manage assets for data science in an interactive shell, as part of the typical data science workflow.
- - Upload datasets and metadata for production testing -
+ - Upload datasets and metadata to
+    - [ ] Local components and local chain
+    - [ ] Cloud-based and cloud chain
+    - [ ] Cloud based data and test network
+ -
  - Register assets into smart contracts
  -

+Designed to be used with an interactive Python shell, for example the IPython Read–Eval–Print Loop (REPL) found in [Jupyter Notebooks](http://jupyter.org/) and other editors.

 ## Prerequisites

 During development, install directly from the locally downloaded repo and selected branch as follows;
 ```
 source activate env_name
 cd ~/folder_to_repo/